The Evolution of AI in the Automotive Industry: A 70 Year Journey from Theory to Practice

 🚀 2010s–Today – AI Gets Street Cred

 Modern AI in the automotive industry goes far beyond manufacturing.
-Today’s systems understand human language, make intelligent decisions, and manage complex operations https://ai.stanford.edu/research/.
+Today’s systems analyse complex data, make intelligent decisions, and manage operations across production, logistics, and vehicle maintenance (IBM, S&P Global, Idea Usher).
 Automotive companies use AI to:

-• Handle customer inquiries and service requests with virtual assistants
+Handle customer enquiries and service requests with virtual assistants

 🤖 Key Benefits of AI in the Automotive Industry